 New budget request of \$20 million.
 Program will fund a variety of infrastructure improvements to support development of the major activity centre, and the anticipated and significant increase in population and employment in the Chinook area.
 Projects include a new pedestrian bridge over Macleod Trail to be cost shared with Chinook Mall as well as upgrades along 61 Ave S connection to the Chinook LRT Station.
 Program funding from Fuel Tax of \$16.6 million and Pay-As-You-Go of \$3.4 million.
-Operating Impact of Capital: None.

-Program 568 : Foothills Hospital/Stadium/Banff Trail/Motel Village TOD Package
+Program 568: Foothills Hospital/Stadium/Banff Trail/Motel Village TOD Package